viniseneda/viniseneda/README.md

 ### Other projects

 Currently very interested in learning funcional programming.
-Trying to make a version of the [MAL](https://github.com/kanaka/mal), the Clojure inspired Lisp interpreter.
+Trying to make a version of [MAL](https://github.com/kanaka/mal), the Clojure inspired Lisp interpreter.

 <!--